f5devcentral/f5-velos-training/docs/introduction.rst

 **Note: Chassis partitions are not related to TMOS admin partitions which are typically used to provide admin separation within a TMOS instance.**

-A chassis partition runs its own unique F5OS software image, has a unique set of users/authentication, and is accessed via its own GUI, CLI and API.
+A chassis partition runs its own unique F5OS software image, has a unique set of users/authentication, and is accessed via its own webUI, CLI and API.
 The chassis partition can be further divided to support multiple BIG-IP tenants.
 A tenant operates in a similar manner to how vCMP guests operated within the VIPRION chassis.
 It is assigned dedicated vCPU and memory resources and is restricted to specific VLANs for network connectivity.

 Below is an example of a VELOS CX410 chassis divided into 3 chassis partitions (Red, Green, and Blue).
 These chassis partitions are completely isolated from each other and the system controllers ensure no traffic can bleed from one chassis partition to another.
 Once a chassis partition is created individual tenants can be deployed and they will be restricted to only the resources within that chassis partition.